aysieelf/Snow-Break/README.md

 - First time using PointLight2D
 - First time using GPUParticles2D
 - First time composing and recording my own background music (as well as some sound effects)
+- First time using GridContainer and JSON objects to create different compositions of ice blocks for the different levels

 ## 📸 Screenshots
 _(Coming soon)_